Chronic Diseases in Animals: A Comprehensive Guide

 Chronic diseases : prevention and management in animals

-• A balanced diet and enough exercise
+• A balanced diet and sufficient movement

-• A stress-free home and social interactions
+• A stress -free home and social interactions

-• Vaccinations and parasite control
+• Vaccinations and parasite controls

 Stem cell therapy for arthritis